DevLeti/Song-Recommend-Program-Using-Youtube/README.md

 1.2 Requirements
 -------------
 1. Python 3.7.3
-2. BeautifulSoup4
-3. Selenium
+2. Selenium
-4. [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), should check version of ChromeDriver according to your chrome version.
+3. [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), should check version of ChromeDriver according to your chrome version.

 1.3 ChromeDriver - Where should be placed?
 -------------